 - 15. Section 4 of the Act specifies that the regulations (which may be made under section 2) may make provision about the sharing of specified information required in order to administer and operate the childcare funding scheme.
 The Welsh Ministers must specify what is "qualifying information" for the purposes of this section but may only use this power to specify information which is required to determine eligibility for funding under section 1 of the Act. - 16.
-The regulations may make provision that permits HMRC, or a person providing services to HMRC, to provide the Welsh Ministers (or a person providing services to the Welsh Ministers) with any qualifying information that is relevant to making a decision about a person's eligibility to receive Government-funded childcare.
-Welsh Ministers may also permit or require the provision of information from any of the following (or a person providing services to them), a government department, a Minister of a Crown or a local authority to the Welsh Ministers themselves, or a person providing services to them. - 17.
+The regulations may make provision that permits HMRC, a government department or a Minister of the Crown (or a person provision services to HMRC, a government department or a Minister of the Crown) to provide the Welsh Ministers (or a person providing services to the Welsh Ministers) with any qualifying information that is relevant to making a decision about a person's eligibility to receive Government-funded childcare.
+Welsh Ministers may also permit or require the provision of information from a local authority to the Welsh Ministers, or a person providing services to the Welsh Ministers. - 17.
 However, any regulations that make provision about the disclosure of information in accordance with this provision will be subject to a requirement that the appropriate Minister consents to the provision (section 4(5)).
 Section 4(6) sets out who is the appropriate Minister.